 Area 5 – Prioritising waiting lists with NCN NHS consultants

-This NHS area had a large backlog in cardiology, and asked Consultant Connect to support them with triaging.
+This NHS area had a large backlog in cardiology and asked Consultant Connect to support them with triaging.
 They started with a very small trial, approximately 100 patients, with a National Consultant Network Consultant Cardiologist reviewing the cases and triaging the referrals.
-To date, this area triaged about 600 patients and have also started using Consultant Connect’s service to focus on the new referrals coming in – so a front door triage approach.
+To date, this area has now triaged over 3,000 patients and are using Consultant Connect’s service to focus on the new referrals coming in.
 Results to date:

 - Find out more about the National Network and specialties available